 - Wear shades.
 No matter the season, it’s important to protect your eyes from harmful ultraviolet radiation (UV rays) from the sun to help prevent problems like cataracts.

 - Protect your eyes.
 Playing sports, working with tools or even riding a bike can put your eyes in danger of injury.
 Wear safety goggles, swimming goggles or available shields anytime you can.

 - Focus on balanced nutrition.
-Chose antioxident-rich foods like fruit and dark green or colorful vegetables to reduce your risk for cataracts.
+Chose antioxidant-rich foods like fruit and dark green or colorful vegetables to reduce your risk for cataracts.
 Eating fish full of omega-3 fatty acids reduces your risk for developing macular degeneration.
 Supplemental eye vitamins are available to ensure the health of your eyes.

 - Have your eyes checked every two years (at least).
 Not only will your prescription for eyeglasses or contact lenses be up to date, at a regular comprehensive eye exam you can also be checked for major eye diseases and discuss your risk factors with your doctor.

-- Don’t Smoke.
+- Don’t smoke.
 Smokers have an increased risk for developing age-related macular degeneration and cataracts.